-In the course of the 18th century the attitude of the authorities toward the Jews changed for the better.
+In the course of the 18th century, the attitude of the authorities toward the Jews changed for the better.
 A spirit of tolerance began to prevail, which corrected the iniquities of previous legislation.
 The authorities often overlooked infractions of the edict of banishment; a colony of Portuguese and German Jews was tolerated in Paris.

 The humane minister, Malesherbes, summoned a commission of Jewish notables to make suggestions for the amelioration of the condition of their coreligionists.

-The direct result of the efforts of these men was the abolition, in 1785, of the degrading poll-tax and the permission to settle in all parts of France.
+The direct result of the efforts of these men was the abolition, in 1785, of the degrading poll tax and the permission to settle in all parts of France.

-In a pamphlet, "Sur Moses Mendelssohn, sur la Reforme Politique des Juifs" (London, 1787), Mirabeau refuted the arguments of the German anti-Semites like Michaelis, and claimed for the Jews the full rights of citizenship.
+In a pamphlet, "Sur Moses Mendelssohn, sur la Reforme Politique des Juifs" (London, 1787), Mirabeau refuted the arguments of the German anti-Semites like Michaelis and claimed for the Jews the full rights of citizenship.

 This pamphlet naturally provoked many writings for and against the Jews, and the French public became interested in the question.

-On the proposition of Roederer the Royal Society of Science and Arts of Metz offered a prize for the best essay in answer to the question: "What are the best means to make the Jews happier and more useful in France?"
+On the proposition of Roederer, the Royal Society of Science and Arts of Metz offered a prize for the best essay in answer to the question: "What are the best means to make the Jews happier and more useful in France?"

-The Revolution and Nepoleon
+The Revolution and Napoleon

-Jews in Bordeaux and Bayonne participated in 1789 to the election of the Estates-General but those in Alsace, Lorraine and in Paris were denied this right.
+Jews in Bordeaux and Bayonne participated in 1789 to the election of the Estates-General but those in Alsace, Lorraine, and in Paris were denied this right.

 The Cahier written by the Jewish community from eastern France asked for the end of the discriminatory status and taxes targeting Jews.

 The fall of the Bastille was the signal for disorders everywhere in France.
-In certain districts of Alsace the peasants attacked the dwellings of the Jews, who took refuge in Basel.
+In certain districts of Alsace, the peasants attacked the dwellings of the Jews, who took refuge in Basel.

 A gloomy picture of the outrages upon them was sketched before the National Assembly (3 August) by the abbe Henri Gregoire, who demanded their complete emancipation.

-On December 1789, the Jewish question came again before the Assembly in debating the issue of admitting to public service all citizens without distinction of creed.
+In December 1789, the Jewish question came again before the Assembly in debating the issue of admitting to public service all citizens without distinction of creed.

 Mirabeau, the abbe Gregoire, Robespierre, Duport, Barnave and the comte de Clermont-Tonnerre exerted all the power of their eloquence to bring about the desired emancipation;

-but the repeated disturbances in Alsace and the strong opposition of the deputies of that province and of the clericals, like La Fare, Bishop of Nancy, the abbe Maury, and others, caused the decision to be again postponed.
+but the repeated disturbances in Alsace and the strong opposition of the deputies of that province and of the clericals, like La Fare, Bishop of Nancy, the Abbe Maury, and others, caused the decision to be again postponed.

 This partial victory infused new hope into the Jews for the German districts, who made still greater efforts in the struggle for freedom.